ocaml/opam-repository/governance/policies/archiving.md

     - Meaning:
         - Expresses the declared intent of the maintainers to maintain only certain versions ranges of a package.
         - The value of the `x-maintenance-intent` on the latest published package will precedence.
+    - Default value: ["(any)"] on 2025-01-17, please note that this default may change
     - Examples:
         - `["(latest)"]` the maintainer will only maintain the latest version
         - `["(latest)" "(latest-1)"]` the maintainer will only maintain the latest `X.Y.Z` version and `(X-1).Y.Z`